 You may be wondering why this topic even needs to be addressed.
-So many of us rarely use or even see cash these days, now that cards are nearly universally accepted.
-Digital money transfer apps like Venmo and CashApp make it easy to split the bill and pay back friends and family without touching paper money.
-Plus, the COVID-19 pandemic caused some businesses to at least temporarily suspend the use of cash altogether to avoid further potential routes for contamination.
+So many of us rarely use cash these days (or even use it), now that cards are nearly universally accepted.
+That’s one alternative to using cash.
+Digital money transfer apps like Venmo and CashApp also make it easy to split the bill and pay back friends and family without touching paper money.
+Plus, the COVID-19 pandemic caused some businesses to at least temporarily suspend the use of cash altogether to avoid further what were feared to be potential routes for contamination.

 Making ATM cash deposits is sometimes the best way to get that money into an account where it can be more readily used to pay bills — or transferred to a savings or investment account, where it may earn more interest.

 Can you deposit cash at an ATM?
 Yes, you often can.
 And if you need to make your cash available for paying bills or other non-cash financial transactions, depositing it at an ATM can be a quick and potentially cost-free way to do so.
 While it may not be the most common financial transaction these days, it’s definitely a possibility that can help you easily manage your money.

 At SoFi, we’re all about making banking simple.
 And profitable for you.
 When you sign up for our Checking and Savings with direct deposit, you’ll earn an amazing APY and you won’t pay any of the usual fees (not monthly, minimum-balance, or overdraft).

 As opposed to a physical check that can take time to clear, you don’t have to wait days to access a direct deposit.
 Usually, you can use the money the day it is sent.
 What’s more, you don’t have to remember to go to the bank or use your app to deposit your check.